webfactory/content-mapping-bundle/README.md

     app/console content-mapping:synchronize

 to start them.
-Use `-o=objectclass` to start only the Synchronizer for the `objectclass` and `-f` to force updates in the destination systems even if no changes are detected.
+Use `-o objectclass` to start only the Synchronizer for the `objectclass` and `-f` to force updates in the destination systems even if no changes are detected.